kjlj/scRNA-seq_VDJ/docs/igblast_setup.md

 rm ncbi-igblast-1.21.0-x64-macosx.tar.gz
 ```

-## VDJ reference sets for IgBLAST
+## VDJ reference databases for `IgBLAST`

-To use `IgBLAST` it is necessary to obtain V, D, J and C germline gene sequences for the relevant species.
+To use `IgBLAST` it is necessary to obtain V, D, J and C germline gene sequences for your species of interest.
 Human germline gene references sets can be obtained from the [IMGT Reference Directory](https://www.imgt.org/vquest/refseqh.html).

 For each chain gene type (V, D, J, C) need to create a single file for the Ig and another for the TR that combines all the genes from the different loci.
-For example, for Ig V genes, need to collect all the V genes from IGH, IGK and IGL together into a single fasta file.
-Similarly, for the TR the V genes from TRA, TRB, TRG and TRD need to be compiled into a file (could ignore the G/D for 10x VDJ as these are not enriched in the VDJ assay).
+For example, for Ig V genes, need to collect all the V genes from IGH, IGK and IGL together into a single FASTA file.
+Similarly, for the TR the V genes from TRA, TRB, TRG and TRD need to be compiled into a file.
+For 10x data, you could ignore the TRG/D for as there are no primers for these at the VDJ enrichment step in the 10x assay.

-The description lines for the files obtained from IMGT need to be edited to have the gene name proximal to the '>'. `IgBLAST` provides a script for this.
+The description lines for the files obtained from IMGT need to be edited to have the gene name next to to the '>', for example, >IGHV1-69*01. `IgBLAST` provides a script for this.

 The example below is for human Ig and TR genes.

-First, download the fasta files from IMGT:
+First, download the FASTA files from IMGT:
 ```
 #nagivate to the folder where IgBLAST is located
 cd ~/data/apps/ncbi-igblast-1.21.0/